Liverpool have had some pretty spectacular players in the Premier League era - a lot of them are in the current squad.

 Signed as a free-scoring central striker from the Dutch Eredivisie by Rafa Benitez in 2006, it quickly became apparent that Kuyt didn't really have the tools to be a leading number nine in the Premier League.

-Nevertheless, Kuyt refused to become another flop and adapted to become an invaluable squad member, who played many of his 285 Liverpool games out on the right, while he also made a habit of popping up with crucial goals (including a hat-trick against United in 2011).
+Nevertheless, Kuyt refused to become another flop, converting himself into an invaluable squad member, who played many of his 285 Liverpool games out on the right.
+He also made a habit of popping up with crucial goals (including a hat-trick against United in 2011).

 AML - Yossi Benayoun